 Being a franchisee does not mean that all of your marketing needs will be automatically met.
 While a franchise will typically be an asset to you, you must continue to develop and execute a marketing plan that best fulfills your needs and positions your business for success.
 This may involve print, internet or television, but it's important that you remember that you still have to work on marketing your business and getting its name out into the general population.

 Thankfully, even on a tight budget, there are ways that any franchise can market itself for free, including face-to-face networking and maintaining an active social media presence.
+Knowing how customers feel about the franchise and your particular location can help direct those efforts.
 Just make sure that you are always staying within your franchise guidelines.

 No matter what business you are in, customer service is paramount.
 To that end, you must ensure that you have a stringent hiring process that filters out the bad people and hires those who will make your customers happy and keep your business running like a well-oiled machine.